SimmonsRitchie/cats/README.md

 `cats -b abob`

-Return a random image of an Egyptian Mau saved to 'meow.jpg':
+Return a random image of an Egyptian Mau and save to file 'meow.jpg':

 `cats -b emau -o meow.jpg`